 The Genan CSR Policy contains information about and targets for the gender composition of the Board of Directors.
-The target set for the underrepresented gender on the Board of Directors was set to 40% in 2022, in order to comply with the recommendation of the Danish Business Authority.
-By the end of 2022, Genan accomplished to reach this target with a representation of 40% women and 60% men - counting two women and three men on the Board of Directors.
+The target set for the underrepresented gender on the Board of Directors was set to 40% in 2023, in order to comply with the recommendation of the Danish Business Authority.
+All through 2023, Genan met this target - with a representation of 40% women and 60% men, counting two women and three men on the Board of Directors.